JFranciscoRobles/react-pixel-art/README.md

 - **Controls:**
   - "Clear Canvas" button to reset the grid.

+- **State Persistence (localStorage):**

+  - The grid state and selected tools are saved in localStorage, allowing users to continue their work when reloading the page.
+  - The app uses jotai for state management and localStorage to persist key data, such as grid design, tools settings and layer settings.

 ## Technologies Used

 - **React**: JavaScript framework for building user interfaces.